Ulta’s Class Action Lawsuit — Everything You Need to Know

 This deception tricked consumers into buying products they would otherwise not buy while paying equal price.

-This problem directly relates the Ulta’s favorable loyalty program — customers who participate can return beauty items for whatever reason, which clashed with the company’s pressure to limit the amount of used products returned.
+This problem directly relates to Ulta’s favorable loyalty program — customers who participate can return beauty items for any reason, which clashes with the company’s pressure to limit the amount of used products returned.

 What’s crazy is that this isn’t even Ulta’s first lawsuit this year — back in February, the beauty company was hit with a previous class action lawsuit that accused it of the same thing.
 Kimberly Laura Smith-Brown, the previous plaintiff from Los Angeles, had evidence of a recent disclosure of a former employee.